the-isf-academy/new-making-with-code/content/cs10/unit01/labs/lab0_html/_index.md

 # HTML Lab

 In this lab, you will start learning to write `HTML` code!
+HTML defines the content and the structural elements of a web site.

 ---